Return to Index

 Tail-Free Sampling

 A tail in this context is the least-likely subset of Tokens to be chosen in a Generation.
-This alternative sampling method works by trimming the least-likely tokens by searching for the estimated tail's probability, removing that tail to the best of its ability, then re-normalizing the remaining sample.
+This alternative sampling method works by trimming the least-likely tokens by searching for the estimated tail's highest probability, removing that tail to the best of its ability, then re-normalizing the remaining sample.

 This method may have a smaller impact on creativity while maintaining consistency.
 However, take note that it tends to behave strangely if your context does not contain a lot of data.